sathishvj/optimizing-go-programs/readme.md

 ## Stack and Heap

-Discussion: where is the stack memory shown in a trace diagram?
+*Discussion:* where is the stack memory shown in a trace diagram?
+Is knowing stack and heap allocation important?
+How about in languages like Python, Java, JavaScript, etc.?

 ref: https://scvalex.net/posts/29/